 Every touring band needs a stage plot and input list.
-By sending an accurate stage plot to club owners, venue bookers, and live-sound engineers, you will be making their lives much easier.
+Send an accurate stage plot to club owners, venue bookers, and live-sound engineers.
+You will make their lives much easier.

-A well-crafted stage plot can go a long way towards setting yourself up for success once you hit the stage.
+Well-crafted stage plotting can go a long way towards setting yourself up for success once you hit the stage.

 This article will explain everything you need to know about a stage plot and how to make one.
 Stay tuned for more!